11 Ways to Bring Natural Cleaning into Your Home

 Clean homes don’t need to be toxic homes.
-You can clean without buying expensive special purpose cleaners that add toxic fumes and heavy chemicals to your home.
-Collect these basic cleaning supplies and you can create all the household cleaners that you need.
+You can clean without buying expensive special-purpose cleaners that add toxic fumes and heavy chemicals to your home.
+Use these basic, natural cleaning supplies and you can create all the household cleaners that you need.

 Beeswax for wood utensils

 Beeswax for wood conditioner and polish is a smart idea.
-With just a few ingredients you can make a safe natural DIY beeswax wood polish that is nut-free, food safe and preserves, cleans, and conditions your wooden utensils.
+With just a few ingredients you can make a safe, natural cleaning beeswax wood polish that is nut-free, food-safe, that will preserve and condition your wooden utensils.
 It’s even effective on cabinet doors.

 Dry indoor air can create problems with wooden kitchen tools like kraut pounders, wooden spoons, cutting boards, spurtles, and other wooden tools.
-Those that get heavy use go from the sink to the cupboard several times in a month.
-The rapid change in humidity can dry out wood, weakening wood tissues and causing cracking and checking.
-This DIY wood conditioner, made with ingredients you can find at the grocery store, is an easy to apply remedy that will clean your tools, while it preserves them and helps them stay beautiful and strong.
+Those that get heavy use go from the sink to the cupboard several times a month.
+The rapid change in the humidity can dry out the wood, weakening wood tissues and causing cracking and breaking.
+This DIY wood conditioner, made with ingredients you can find at the grocery store, is easy to apply, clean your tools naturally, while it preserves and helps them stay beautiful and strong.

 DIY Lemon vinegar cleaner

-This is the best natural, all-purpose cleaning product.
+This is the best all-purpose, natural cleaning product.
 It is cheap, cheap, cheap!
 And you can make it yourself, at home, with ingredients that you probably already have on hand.
 It is an effective degreaser and disinfectant.
 It won’t harm your health or your septic tank.